jordibares/houdini-guides-website/content/docs/collaborating/authoring/_index.md

 # Authoring

+{{< preamble >}}
-The information architecture, writting standards and technical infrastructure required forces us to have a bit of a protocol in place so we can produce as if it was the hand of one single person writting.
+The information architecture, writting standards and technical infrastructure required forces us to have a bit of a protocol in place so we can produce as if it was the hand of one single person.

-For this reason I have assembled some basic rules to follow.
+{{< /preamble >}}

-## Configuring git in your local machine
+## Configuring your machine

+First of all, in order to collaborate you are going to need a few tools, most notably Git, Git-LFS and Hugo but also some infrastructure tools for your computer like Brew.

+## Authoring workflow

 The general workflow is to keep updating [git repository](https://github.com/jordibares/houdini-guides-website) stored at [github](https://github.com) using the fork/pull mechanism.